tjbencomo/bulk-rnaseq/README.md

 5. Modify the settings in `config.yaml`
 6. (Optional) If you plan on using a SLURM cluster, fill out the `#SBATCH` directives in `run_pipeline.sh` and the `out` and `account` fields in `cluster.json`.
 The `out` path must already exist; Snakemake will not create directories for you
 8. (Optional) If you want to run the pipeline in a Singularity environment for full reproducibility, install Singularity.
-`run_pipeline` assumes Singularity is installed.
+`run_pipeline.sh` assumes Singularity is installed.
 Delete the `--use-singularity` flag if you want to skip using a Singularity environment.
 The same goes for using `conda` environments, although it is recommended to use both for the best reproducibility.

 ### conda vs mamba
 `snakemake` recommends the `mamba` installer instead of `conda` because of `mamba`'s better performance.
 See the [documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for installing `mamba`.
 If you prefer to use `conda`, see the `snakemake` command line arguments to install environments using `conda`.